dakurei-gems/rubycord/.github/ISSUE_TEMPLATE/feature_request.md

   what you want to do.

-  Do your best to think about how this new feature would impact the code of other people who use discordrb, and not just your own bot's codebase.
+  Do your best to think about how this new feature would impact the code of other people who use rubycord, and not just your own bot's codebase.
 --->